shaurya2109/pg-backend/UserDocumentation.md

    - ```java -jar ./target/pocketgrocer-1.0-jar-with-dependencies.jar```
 ### How to use the system
 After the two commands above are executed, and the jar file is run, `server.java` runs.
-The localhost can be accessed at `localhost:4567` .
+The localhost can be accessed at `localhost:4567` in your browser of choice.
 In order to interact with the frontend part of the project as well, please refer to ___ and the repository's run and build instructions as well.
 In order to make sure the connection is successful after running and building, in your localhost url, type `/hello` after the port number and hit enter.
 This will call our hello endpoint that will display 'hello' on your screen.
 For more information regarding the endpoints available, refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/1rmU_KVO2o5DR8Hg_9x49V4n4ijTAwP74im51zqhfkEI/edit?ts=608f346d#gid=0) as well as the 'How to test the software' section in the [developer guidelines](DeveloperDocumentation.md)
 ### Bug Reporting
 We will use [GitHub Issues](https://github.com/shaurya2109/pg-backend/issues) to keep track of bugs.
 If you experience an issue, please navigate to this page and add "New issue" via the green "New issue" button.
-1. Write a ~10 word description of the bug to be the title.
-A good summary should quickly and uniquely identify a bug report.
-It should explain the problem, not the suggested solution.
+1. Write a brief description of the bug to be the report title.
+A good summary should succinctly describe the issue experienced.
 2. Write a detailed, ordered list of steps to reproduce the issue.
+Screenshots or pictures are also welcome if it helps clarify the description.
-3. After your steps, precisely describe the observed (actual) result and the expected result.
-Clearly separate facts (observations) from speculations.
+3. Describe the observed (actual) result as well as the expected result.

-Thank you for filling out a report for any bug you find, this will greatly help the developing team in making pocker grocer a more seamless experience for you!
+Thank you for filling out a report for any bug you find, this will greatly help the developing team in making pocket grocer a more seamless experience for you!
 See [Mozilla bug report writing guidelines](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines) for more information.